denten-books/plain-text/3-format.md

 another direction.
 Shklovsky's "Art as Technique," "Linkages between Plot and Style Device," and Eichenbaum's "How the *Overcoat* Is Made," constitute a cluster of essays that deals with narrative structure rather than phonetic image.
-Translators commonly render the Russian *priem* as the English "device," although both authors clearly mean "device" in the sense of "technique" or "move," and not in the sense of "appliance" or "gadget."[^ln4-move] To this strain of formalism one could also adduce Vladimir Propp's well-known *Morphology of the Folktale*, a text that finds a limited number of universal formulas in the multiplicity of folktale traditions.

-All three authors cite a common source of influence for this direction of
-research: namely, the work of Alexander Veselovsky, the Russian progressive historian of literature and founder of the comparative method in that tradition.
+To this strain of formalism one could also adduce Vladimir Propp's well-known *Morphology of the Folktale*, a text that finds a limited number of universal formulas in the multiplicity of folktale traditions.
+All three authors cite a common source of influence for this direction of research: namely, the work of Alexander Veselovsky, the 19th century Russian historian of literature and founder of the comparative method in that tradition.
 Veselovsky, a scholar of the generation previous to the formalists, did not attain the renown enjoyed by his pupils in the West.
 An early pioneer of comparative literature, he advocated philology as a "historical" and "genetic" study of "poetic consciousness and its forms."
 Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always uses the word "form" in the sense of "formula," and not at all in the sense of "shape" or "sound."
 In this, he imagines a rather Hegelian model of literary evolution, which proceeds through the development of universal forms and devices.
 Veselovsky calls these genetic constants "vagabond formulas" [@veselovsky_sobranie_1913, 185].
 He writes:

 > Somewhere, someone gave these plots (*siuzhety*) an apt expression, a
 > formula, elastic enough to fit, if not new content, then new interpretations